jwadow/agentic-prompts/commands/github-release.md

 8. If there are new pip dependencies, be sure to mention `pip install -r requirements.txt`
 9. Create the file in English, but communicate with the user in their language.
 10. Ask the user for REQUIRED data if not provided, such as the new version number or repository link
+11. Contributors section: If you cannot determine GitHub usernames and PR numbers from git log (e.g., PR number missing in commit message or author name differs from GitHub username), ASK the user to provide the list of contributors with their GitHub usernames and PR numbers.
+Do not guess or leave placeholders.
+12. Issue/PR references: If commit messages contain issue/PR numbers in format `(#123)` or `#123`, extract them and append to the end of each corresponding item in ALL sections.
+Format: `- Description of some change (#123)`.
+This links changes to their original issues/PRs.